SkagitIan/coappraiser/README.md

+#Intro
+I’m Ian Larsen, a residential appraiser and self-taught developer.
+I built CoAppraiser because I kept seeing the same problem from inside the profession: appraisal software could confirm that a report was complete, but not whether the XML, narrative, photographs, and supporting evidence all told the same story.

+I had the domain knowledge to recognize the gap, but not a traditional engineering team to solve it.
+GPT-5.6 and Codex changed that.
+I used GPT-5.6 to reason across complex appraisal evidence and Codex throughout development to turn my professional judgment into a working product—building the intake pipeline, evidence review, audit trail, tests, and deployment.

+CoAppraiser is what became possible when someone living the problem could also build the fix.

 # CoAppraiser Preflight

 A pre-delivery evidence-review system for residential appraisers.
 Preflight opens an appraisal package, checks whether the XML, the rendered report, the commentary, and the selected photos agree with each other, and turns supported inconsistencies into a short action queue.
 The appraiser reviews the cited evidence, records a decision, and exports an auditable workfile record.